 American Standard offers a limited lifetime warranty on this faucet.
 The warranty applies to how the faucet functions and covers damaged parts; it also covers any problems with the finish.

-This model is ADA-compliant, which means it’s appropriate for use in a commercial space.
-It’s a good choice for a shared laundry room in an apartment building and in professional garages or kitchens.
+This model is ADA-compliant, which means it’s appropriate for use in a commercial setting.
+It’s a good choice for a shared laundry room in an apartment building, as a professional garage sink faucet, or in a kitchen.

 The Spout Lacks Height

-There’s extra length to this spout, and it does swivel, which means you can move it out of your way if needed.
-It doesn’t have an angled head or high arch though.
-If you need extra space in the basin to fill large buckets or wash equipment, this won’t work for you.
+There’s extra length to this spout and it swivels, which means you can move it out of the way if needed.
+However, it doesn’t have an angled head or high arch.
+If you need extra space in the basin to fill large buckets or to clean equipment, this probably won’t work for you.